United Internet AG (UTDI.F) (ETR:UTDI) PT Set at €28.70 by Jefferies Financial Group

-Jefferies Financial Group set a €28.70 ($33.76) target price on United Internet AG (UTDI.F) (ETR:UTDI) in a research report report published on Tuesday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a €28.70 ($33.76) target price on United Internet AG (UTDI.F) (ETR:UTDI) in a report issued on Monday morning, Borsen Zeitung reports.
 The firm currently has a neutral rating on the stock.

 United Internet AG, through its subsidiaries, operates as an Internet service provider.
 It operates through four segment: Consumer Access, Business Access, Consumer Applications, and Business Applications.
 The company offers broadband and mobile access products, including home networks, online storage, telephony, video-on-demand, and IPTV; and data and network solutions for small and medium-sized enterprises, as well as infrastructure services for large corporations.